 Curricular policies and the full GRCHS curriculum guide can be found on the GRCS website at grcs.org under the “Academics” menu.

-RP is intended to be a collaborative and flexible environment for students to learn essential academic and behavioral skills that will help them be successful beyond high school.
+Responsibility period (RP) is intended to be a collaborative and flexible environment for students to learn essential academic and behavioral skills that will help them be successful beyond high school.
 Therefore, the primary goal of RP is to provide students an environment to learn independence while also providing them with the level of academic support they need to be successful in their classrooms.

 Teachers are present at each RP to supervise and be ready to assist students with academic needs.
-Peer Tutors are also available to help students.
+Peer tutors are also available to help students.
 There are “zones” set up for students who need various academic structures to complete work.
-Zones will include group study, quiet study, intervention zone for homework completion, a writing lab, and reassessment.
+Zones include group study, quiet study, intervention zone for homework completion, a writing lab, and reassessment.

 Students must check their focus app during “business time” on days when focus sessions are offered.
 If they have not been requested by a staff member, they should select a session of their choice.

 Attendance is required and failure to report to focus period is treated as an unexcused absence.
 Focus period is managed as a regular class period and all academic and attendance policies apply.